 What will the California Boater Card Data Compliance Agreement include?

-Boating safety course providers shall agree to collect the student DBW-issued Application ID number and provide it to DBW in the required format and within the timeframe established by DBW: This information shall be in an uploadable format such as Excel; the course provider shall upload the requested data into the database.
+Boating safety course providers shall agree to collect the student DBW-issued Application ID number and provide it to DBW in the required format and in the timeframe established by DBW.
+This information shall be in an uploadable format such as Excel or API; the course provider shall upload the requested data into the database.

 When should a course provider complete a California Boater Card course provider application?